Paul Nixon: List A career

 Nixon played 197 List A matches for Leicestershire, before moving to Kent and making 65 appearances there.
 He returned to Leicestershire for the 2003 season, and continued to feature for them until the end of the 2011 season.
 Other List A outings have been for England A, First Class Counties Select XI, England XI, and England.

 Nixon made his first List A fifty in his 37th match, against Nottinghamshire, hitting 60 in a 7 wicket loss.
 He hit his only hundred to date, against Sri Lanka A, before totalling 53 against the same opposition, and 60 against Sri Lanka B. 96* followed against Kent, before hitting 51 against Ireland which would be his last fifty for 35 games.

 He had to wait another 35 matches for his next fifty, which came for Kent against Surrey, and went on to hit two more half centuries for the Spitfires.
 After returning to Leicestershire, he hit four fifties in his first nineteen games, but then had to wait forty-four matches for his next landmark innings.
-Three half centuries in the 2006 season followed, and his form continued for England over the winter, and then his domestic side in the 2007 season.
+Three half centuries in the 2006 season followed, and his form continued for England over the winter, and then his domestic team in the 2007 season.

 Nixon hit over 6000 List A runs, with landmarks being reached at various speeds along the way: